-It is expected that all colleagues will be aware of systems which support safeguarding and how to recognise and respond appropriately to safeguarding concerns.
+It is expected that all individuals will be aware of systems which support safeguarding and how to recognise and respond appropriately to safeguarding concerns.

-The University identifies and trains a Safeguarding Team led by the Deputy Chief Executive.
-The Principal Safeguarding Leads take on responsibility for being the University Designated Persons for safeguarding.
-The Dean of School or Director of Service act as the Senior Designated Safeguarding Officers (SDSO’s).
-In turn, they are supported by safeguarding leads in each school and service.
+Our Safeguarding Network is led by the Strategic Safeguarding and Prevent Lead.
+The Operational/Principal Safeguarding and Prevent Leads take on responsibility for being the University Designated Persons for Safeguarding, with the Dean of School or Director of Service taking on the role of Designated Safeguarding Officers, who in turn are supported by Safeguarding Leads in each school and service.

 The Board of Governors has overall responsibility for ensuring that university safeguarding policies and procedures are effective and meet statutory requirements and all relevant national guidance.

 The Board has ultimate responsibility and accountability.
 It does so by:

 - Ensuring we have an institution wide safeguarding culture, where it is understood that safeguarding is everyone’s responsibility and that UCLan is a safe place to study, work, visit and undertake activities;